 The Omnibus Trade and Competitiveness Act (P.L.
 100-418) established a program of regional Centers for the Transfer of Manufacturing Technology (now part of the Manufacturing Extension Partnership effort) to facilitate the movement to the private sector of knowledge and technologies developed under the aegis of the National Institute of Standards and Technology.
-(For more discussion, see CRS Report 97-104, Manufacturing Extension Partnership Program.)
+(For more discussion, see CRS Report 97-104, Manufacturing Extension Partnership Program, by Wendy H. Schacht.)
 In addition, the law required that NIST provide technical assistance to state technology extension programs in an effort to improve private sector access to federal technology.
-(For additional Information, see CRS Issue Brief IB91132, Industrial Competitiveness and Technological Advancement: Debate over Government Policy.)
+(For additional Information, see CRS Issue Brief IB91132, Industrial Competitiveness and Technological Advancement: Debate over Government Policy, by Wendy H. Schacht.)
 Government-industry collaboration is further facilitated by a provision of the FY1991 National Defense Authorization Act (P.L.
 101-510) that amends Stevenson-Wydler to allow government agencies and laboratories to develop partnership intermediary programs to augment the transfer of laboratory technology to the small business community.

 A pilot activity under the Small Business Development Act of 1992, the Small Business Technology Transfer program, facilitates cooperative work between small companies and federal labs leading to the commercialization of new technology.
-Scheduled to sunset in FY1996, the program was extended for one year until P.L.
+Scheduled to sunset in

+FY1996, the program was extended for one year until P.L.
 105-135 reauthorized it through FY2001.
-Passed in the current Congress, P.L.
-107-50 extends the STTR activity through FY2009 and increases the set-aside used to fund the program to 0.3% beginning in FY2004 when the amount of money available of individual Phase II grants increases to \$750,000 (see CRS Report 96-402, Small Business Innovation Research Program).
+Subsequently, P.L.
+107-50 extended the STTR activity through FY2009, increased the set-aside used to fund the program to 0.3% (beginning in FY2004), and expanded the amount of money available for individual Phase II grants to \$750,000.
+(See CRS Report 96-402, Small Business Innovation Research Program, by Wendy H. Schacht.)